GetDKAN/dkan/docs/components/theme.rst

 *   Fonts: use font-your-face to use alternate fonts

-DKAN administrators have the choice of customizing the existing DKAN Theme through theme settings, implementing an entirely new theme, or creating a `subtheme of nuboot_radix <#creating-a-new-subtheme>`_.
+DKAN administrators have the choice of customizing the existing DKAN Theme through theme settings, implementing an entirely new theme, or creating a :ref:`subtheme of nuboot_radix <creating_subtheme>`.

 By default, the DKAN Theme is located in: `[SITEROOT]/themes/nuboot_radix`